 6. Traverse All Hard Drive Sectors

 After parsing of values recorded in a file list is successfully done, continue the search of file list structures and decide whether the file list is occupied.
 If occupied, move forward; if not, parse the file list by repeating steps 2 to 5 until all hard drive sectors are searched and parse work done if applicable.

 By going through all the above steps, data reorganization and recovery from file fragments based on XFS file system can be achieved.

-In this issue, data recovery experts from the Key Laboratory of Sichuan Province introduced a method that can be used to realize data reorganization and recovery from video data deleted based on XFS file system.
-This method not only supports the extraction of video data deleted, but also its reorganization.
-This method is currently used in products such as DRS(Data Recovery System) and VIP (Video Investigation Portable) developed by SalvationDATA.
+In this issue, forensic experts from SalvationDATA introduced a method that can be also used to realize data reorganization and recovery from video data deleted based on XFS file system.
+It does not only support the extraction of video data deleted, but also its reorganization.
+This technology is currently used in our products as DRS(Data Recovery System) and VIP (Video Investigation Portable).